grandy0831/CASA0018-Light-Test/README.md

 ## Bibliography

-*If you added any references then add them in here using this format:*
+1. Edge Impulse (2023a).
+Keyword spotting - Edge Impulse Documentation. [online] Edgeimpulse.com.
+Available at: https://docs.edgeimpulse.com/docs/pre-built-datasets/keyword-spotting [Accessed 8 Apr.
+2024].

-1. Last name, First initial.
-(Year published).
-Title.
-Edition.
-(Only include the edition if it is not the first edition) City published: Publisher, Page(s). http://google.com
+2. Edge Impulse (2023b).
+Responding to your voice - Edge Impulse Documentation. [online] Edgeimpulse.com.
+Available at: https://docs.edgeimpulse.com/docs/tutorials/end-to-end-tutorials/responding-to-your-voice [Accessed 8 Apr.
+2024].

-2. Last name, First initial.
-(Year published).
-Title.
-Edition.
-(Only include the edition if it is not the first edition) City published: Publisher, Page(s). http://google.com
+3. Haque, M.A., Verma, A., Alex, J.S.R. and Venkatesan, N. (2019).
+Experimental Evaluation of CNN Architecture for Speech Recognition.
+First International Conference on Sustainable Technologies for Computational Intelligence, pp.507–514. doi:https://doi.org/10.1007/978-981-15-0029-9_40.

-*Tip: we use [https://www.citethisforme.com](https://www.citethisforme.com) to make this task even easier.*
+4. M. Rammo, F. and N. Al-Hamdani, M. (2022).
+Detecting The Speaker Language Using CNN Deep Learning Algorithm.
+Iraqi Journal for Computer Science and Mathematics, vol.3(no.1), pp.43–52. doi:https://doi.org/10.52866/ijcsm.2022.01.01.005.

 ----

 ## Declaration of Authorship

-I, AUTHORS NAME HERE, confirm that the work presented in this assessment is my own.
+I, Guandi Chen, confirm that the work presented in this assessment is my own.
 Where information has been derived from other sources, I confirm that this has been indicated in the work.

-*Digitally Sign by typing your name here*
+*Guandi Chen*

-ASSESSMENT DATE
+2024.04.18

-Word count:
+Word count: 1715